zlaval/cloud-stream-coroutine/Readme.md

 }
 ```

-There are a Kafka and RabbitMq UI to watch the messages.
+There are a Kafka and a RabbitMq UI in the compose to watch the messages.

+---

 ### Kafka